Trappers thrilled with rising pelt prices

 Tracy Herold of Red Lake said the money her catch brought in was nearly double what she earned last year.

 Pine Marten pelts normally fetch $80 to $100 dollars each, but Herold said "one of my martens went for $250 and I averaged $143."

 "A top-lot marten … went for $685 for one [pelt]."

 Herold said she and her trapping partner made nearly $10,000 for 70 marten pelts.

 Prices for beaver and lynx were good, but not quite as impressive as marten, she added.

 Fetching higher prices for pelts is a welcome change for trappers, as gas prices and other costs associated with working the trade have risen.
-Because of those high costs, trappers have often simply broken even in operating trap lines.
+Because of those high costs, people who operate trap lines have often simply broken even.

 Herold said she believes a cold fall in Russia and parts of Asia may have led to a decline in pelt supply from those areas, sparking the jump in pelt prices here.